-- a. the subject of dissemination (what will be disseminated), - b. the identification of target audience (who will most benefit from the project results and who would be interested in learning about the project findings), - c. the definition of methods an tools (what is the most effective way to reach the target audience), - d. the timing (when dissemination will take place), - e. the dissemination management and policy (who is responsible of and how dissemination is ruled).
+- a. the subject of dissemination (what is disseminated), - b. the identification of target audience (who benefits the most from the project results and who would be interested in learning about the project findings), - c. the definition of methods and tools (what is the most effective way to reach the target audience), - d. the timing (when dissemination takes place), - e. the dissemination management and policy (who is responsible of and how dissemination is ruled).